sevenecks/lambda-moo-programming/code/LocalEditing.md

 # Local Editing (in browser or VMOO or other supported client)

+## Contributing

+The code scanner covers some of our best practices for MOO coding on [Sindome](https://www.sindome.org/).
+If you have your own that you think would be useful to the community please feel free to put in a pull request!

+## Requirements
+This code was tested on stock LambdaMOO 1.8.1 running the lastest LambdaCore.db.
+If your DB is based off of that it should work with no changes needed.

 This code will allow you to support Local Editing via the Dome-Client webclient, and also probably VMOO and other clients that support local editing (though it may take some massaging).

+## Installation

 You may need to change the obj# from #480 to whatever yours is when you create the web client package.
 This should be a generic package, but it doesn't really need to be.
 Any object will work.

 This code actually works best if it's on $verb_editor but I've broken it out into it's own package and copied a lot of the $verb_editor verbs that were needed over to the new package, since some of the stock LambdaCore verb editor verbs require $verb_editor to be the caller, and otherwise you'd have to modify $verb_editor which you might not have permission to do.